learn-co-curriculum/dsc-normality-assumption/README.md

 ### Histograms

-We have already seen quite a few histograms at this point.
-They show the distribution of a single variable by showing the value of that variable along the x-axis and the counts of that variable that fall into a set of bins along the y-axis.
+Histograms show the distribution of a single variable by showing the value of that variable along the x-axis and the counts of that variable that fall into a set of bins along the y-axis.

 You are looking for a histogram shape that resembles the plot above, a "bell curve" shape.